mizosoft/methanol/methanol-kotlin/README.md

 #### Retrying Requests

-Methanol provides an interceptor implementation for retrying requests based on configurable retry conditions.
-The Kotlin DSL is derived from [RetryInterceptor.Builder](https://mizosoft.github.io/methanol/api/latest/methanol/com/github/mizosoft/methanol/RetryInterceptor.Builder.html).
+Methanol provides an [interceptor implementation](https://mizosoft.github.io/methanol/api/latest/methanol/com/github/mizosoft/methanol/RetryInterceptor.html) for retrying requests based on configurable retry conditions.
+The Kotlin DSL for configuring the interceptor is derived from [RetryInterceptor.Builder](https://mizosoft.github.io/methanol/api/latest/methanol/com/github/mizosoft/methanol/RetryInterceptor.Builder.html).
 You can configure the interceptor to retry on certain exceptions, status codes, or generic response predicates.
 For instance, this is an interceptor that retries on timeouts and server errors at most 3 times, backing off exponentially on each retry.